oracle/docker-images/OracleTuxedo/core/README.md

 ## Contents

-This folder contains the information and examples of how to deploy [Tuxedo](http://oracle.com/tuxedo) in a container.
+This folder contains the information and examples of how to deploy Oracle Tuxedo in a container.

 ## How to build and run